prifina-admin/internal-docs/component-development/README.md

 developed as part of your bigger component.
 Those that need to be developed, should be also listed as GitHub Issue cards and documented in more detail ([see examples here](https://docs.google.com/document/d/1uzejSPLOeernm37qCjD2fZCVfdZhwb41g0dLuj4H7Pc/edit#heading=h.a1io7k8my0x)).

-> this is to make sure existing components are used<br>
+> this is to make sure existing components are used
-> new components are only built with  existing components when available, and<br>
+> new components are only built with  existing components when available, and
 > that completely new components are only created where they don't already exist

 ### 3. Update ‘GitHub Issue cards’